How to Invest Money in UAE?

 All or most of the funds in this bucket must be accessible in 24 to 36 hours…

-Because your money is invested in very liquid or next to cash assets, the returns from this investment is usually very low..
+Because your money is invested in very liquid or next to cash assets, the returns from this investment are usually very low..

 Bucket 1 – Investment Options in UAE